planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

 .. image:: /style/img/PolygonFill.svg

-The **fill** property is used to provide the color, or pattern, used to draw the interior of a polygon.
+The **fill-color** property is used to provide the color used to draw the interior of a polygon.

 #.
 Replace the contents of ``polygon_example`` with the following **fill** example: